HiMz-za/JavaSpringLearning/README.md

 1. Explain how the collections framework helps us in Java, and the common data structures that you use?
 2. Explain how the equals() and hashcode() base functions are related.
 What do they do?
 3. Explain the differences between LinkedLists and ArrayLists.
 Which one is quicker for reads? writes? why?
-4. Explain what a Java Bean is.
-What is the difference between a stateful and a stateless EJB?
+4. Explain what a Java Bean is?
 5. Explain why == is not a safe way to compare Strings.
 Explain the String pool
 6. How has Java 8 made thread manipulation simpler?
 7. How would you go about ensuring thread-safety in Java?